Non-stationarity in correlation matrices for wind turbine SCADA-data and implications for failure detection: State identification via clustering

-\\ As mentioned before, we also look at the cluster centroids to see if the matrices show indeed different behaviour and if this distinction facilitates clear identification.
-Figure \ref{fig:WT1centerDendo} shows the matrices calculated via eq. \eqref{eq:centermatrix} in a dendogram for the hierarchical clustering.
-The solutions for two and three clusters show distinctly different structures in the matrices, whereas the fourth cluster stems from cluster three, but is structurally very similar to cluster one, only differing in the strength of the mean correlation.
-The introduction of a fifth cluster only produces a very small cluster with only three elements.
-The algorithm does not identify new groups, but rather starts to classify outliers.
-While the average silhouette coefficient favours two clusters, we continue our analysis with three clusters as we have seen that up to this point structural differences in the matrices occur and we will later see that these can be interpreted very reasonably.
-Here, we also point out that structural differences in the matrix have a stronger influence on the structure of the eigenvectors, i.e. principal components, than differences in average correlation strength.
-They are therefore more important to distinguish when using methods like PCA and Mahalanobis distance. \\ The classification of the matrices for three clusters is shown as an integer time series in fig. \ref{fig:WT1clusterovertime}.
-All three states appear to have a certain stability.
-Consecutive epochs often belong to the same cluster.
-However, there is no obvious behaviour in dependency of the time.
-State 3 appears far less often than states 1 and 2.
-To get a better idea what each state might represent, we look at the matrices for the cluster centroids calculated according to eq. \eqref{eq:centermatrix} once more.
-They are seen in the third row of fig. \ref{fig:WT1centerDendo}.
-Generally, as the differences between the matrices are quite clear we can conclude - in accordance with the silhouette coefficient - that the clustering does indeed separate the matrix time series into meaningful groups.
-The correlation matrices are non-stationary.\\ In every cluster the strongest correlations are clearly visible between the observable pairs ActivePower-CurrentL1 and RotorRPM-GeneratorRPM.
-This was to be expected as these pairs are very directly linked.
-Apart from this we can see that for cluster 1 both of these pairs and the WindSpeed are all correlated with each other.
-Put differently, higher wind speed leads to faster rotation and thus to higher power.
-In cluster 2 this changes and the observables RotorRPM and GeneratorRPM decouple from the others.
-Cross-correlations between these two and any other measurement vanish.
-The remaining cross-correlation between WindSpeed and the two observables ActivePower and CurrentL1 also vanish in cluster 3.
-Clearly, the three different states of the correlation structure identified via clustering are meaningful: They show distinctly different correlation behaviour between different observables. \\ To interpret the meaning of the clustering solution, it is helpful to look at turbine control systems.
-The basic functionality of such a system can, for example, be found in \cite{Schutt2014}.
+To interpret the meaning of the clustering solution, it is helpful to look at turbine control systems.
+The basic functionality of such a system is, for example, described by \cite{Schutt2014}.
 The specific functionality varies for individual turbine types, so it is likely that not all turbine types will show the same operational states.
-The turbine control system of the turbines analysed in this paper is one with variable pitch and variable speed.
-We can connect the three clusters to different operational states of this turbine type, which are seperated by boundary wind speeds $v_{\mathrm{on}}, v_1, v_2$ and $v_{\mathrm{nom}}$.
+The turbine control system of the \emph{Vestas} V90 turbines analyzed in this paper is one with variable pitch (\emph{Vestas OptiTip\texttrademark}) and variable speed (\emph{Vestas OptiSpeed\texttrademark}).
+We can connect the three clusters to different operational states of this turbine type, which are separated by boundary wind speeds $v_{\mathrm{on}}, v_1, v_2$ and $v_{\mathrm{nom}}$.
 For very low wind speeds just above the turn-on wind speed $v_{\mathrm{on}} \leq v < v_1$ the generator rotation is kept constant at the lowest possible value defined by the maximum slip in the generator.
 This results in a correlation structure as seen in cluster 2.
 Already for slightly higher wind speeds $v_1 \leq v < v_2$ the system controls the rpm proportional to the wind speed to operate at maximum aerodynamic efficiency of the rotor.
 This corresponds to cluster 1.
 With even more wind, but still not enough to reach nominal power output $v_2 \leq v < v_{\mathrm{nom}}$ the turbine operates at fixed nominal rpm by controlling the torque.
 The rotational variables decouple again as for very low wind speeds and the correlation structure corresponds to cluster 2 again.
 Of course, fluctuations in wind speed will cause the rotation to fluctuate around the nominal value leading to some noise in the correlation structure.
 If wind speed is high enough to allow full power output $v_{\mathrm{nom}} \leq v$ the nominal power output is reached and therefore kept constant alongside the rpm.
 This results in correlations as seen in cluster 3.
 All boundary wind speeds $v_{\mathrm{on}}, v_1, v_2, v_{\mathrm{nom}}$ are turbine dependent and usually not public knowledge.